samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone-android.md

 Session replay doesn't require that all events in a session have the `[Amplitude] Session Replay ID` property, only that one event in the session has it.
 Reasons why `[Amplitude] Session Replay ID`  may not be present in an event include:

 - The user may have opted out or may not be part of the sample set given the current `sampleRate`.
-Increasing the `sampleRate` will capture more sessions.
+Increasing the `sampleRate` captures more sessions.
 - Amplitude events may still send through your provider, but `getSessionReplayProperties()` doesn't return the `[Amplitude] Session Replay ID` property.
 This can result from `optOut` and `sampleRate` configuration settings.
 Check that `optOut` and `sampleRate` are set to include the session.

 ### Session Replay processing errors